-There are lots of reasons to choose having a in-clinic abortion procedure.
-Patients in the first trimester can choose an in-clinic procedure, but a 2nd trimester abortion can only be performed in-clinic.
+There are lots of reasons to choose having a in-clinic aspiration abortion procedure.
+Patients in the first trimester can choose between a medication abortion or an aspiration abortion procedure in our clinic.
+A 2nd trimester abortion can only be performed in-clinic.

-In-clinic abortion works by using suction to take a pregnancy out of your uterus.
-Depending on how far you are into your pregnancy, there are a couple of kinds of in-clinic abortion procedures.
+Aspiration abortion works by using suction to take a pregnancy out of your uterus.
+Depending on how far you are into your pregnancy, there are a couple of methods used for in-clinic abortion procedures.
 Your doctor or nurse will know which type is right for you.

 A suction abortion (also called vacuum aspiration) is the most common type of in-clinic abortion.
 It uses gentle suction to empty your uterus.
 It’s usually used until about 14-16 weeks after your last period.

 Dilation and Evacuation (D&E) is another kind of in-clinic abortion procedure.
 It uses suction and medical instruments to empty your uterus.
 This procedure is typically used if it has been 16 weeks or longer since your last period.